It is no secret that I love John Hughes.

 You will find signs of Shermer in and around Northbrook.

-Start your Northbrook tour at the nerds’ house where Anthony Michael Hall stops to capture the moment on film of his time with the blonde and the Rolls Royce in Sixteen Candles.
+Start your Northbrook tour at the house where Anthony Michael Hall stops to capture the moment on film of his time with the blonde in the Rolls Royce in Sixteen Candles.

-So I later found out there are two different addresses online for the nerds home.
+So I later found out there are two different addresses online for this home.